Vanna’s’ Choice or similar weight yarn, similar to double knitting yarn (DK).

 One pleasant looking woman turned and said to me, “Oh, can’t you knit?”

-I replied, “Yes, but not tonight.
+I replied, “Yes I can knit, but not tonight.
 I’m enjoying my crocheting time.”
 Gulp.

 I can knit and crochet.
 But, these days I prefer crocheting.
 It is easy and quick.
 I can do small squares everywhere I go and take them home to create a beautiful blanket or lapghan.